yelmokht/linear-ordering-problem/README.md

 # Linear ordering problem
-Implemention of various algorithms for the linear ordering problem (LOP) for the course Heuristic Optimization (INFO-H413)
+Implementation of various SLS algorithms for the linear ordering problem (LOP).
+This project was undertaken as part of the course Heuristic Optimization (INFO-H413).

 ## Compilation